znetstar/multi-rpc/README.md

 Multi-RPC is a [JSON RPC 2](https://www.jsonrpc.org/specification) client/server implementation designed with multiple transports and serialization methods in mind.
 It works both in Node and the browser.

-Out of the box it supports serialization with JSON and MessagePack over TCP and WebSocket.
+Out of the box it supports serialization with JSON and MessagePack over TCP, HTTP and WebSocket.
 Writing new serializers and transports is pretty straightforward.

 A server can listen on multiple transports which allows for listening using multiple protcols or on multiple interfaces.